morningspace/kubemacro/docs/writing-a-macro.md

 ## Writing a Macro

 KubeMacro does not bundle pre-defined macros.
 You can explore and install macro shared by other people from [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/).
-To learn more on this, please read [KubeMacro Hub](kubemacro-hub.md).
+To learn more on this, please read [Using KubeMacro Hub](using-kubemacro-hub.md).

 If the existing macros can not fullfil your requirement, you can also write your own macro.
 This document will work you through the steps to write a macro and make it recognized by KubeMacro.
 Meanwhile, you are very welcome to submit your macro to KubeMacro Hub so that other people can be benefit from your work too.
-To learn more on how to contribute to KubeMacro Hub, please read [Contributing](contributing.md).
+To learn more on how to contribute to KubeMacro Hub, please read the [Contributing](contributing.md) guidance.

 As an example, let's write a macro to print a list of pods with their containers.